basvdijk/domusto-server/doc/development-plugin.md

 - TSlint
 - TypeScript Hero

+In order to keep your code consistent with all other DOMUSTO code.

 ## Create the files needed

-Open a terminal in your plugin folder and execute:
+Open a terminal in your plugin folder and execute (or copy the files from an existing plugin):

 ```
 touch .gitignore